 Inflexible, 60 pounds overweight, or can’t balance even if someone offers you mega millions to do it (yeah, me too!)?
 Fret not!
 You can still do yoga.
 Yep, you read that right!
 Though you are not lean, strong, or a yogi, still you are good to go with yoga.
 The truth is – Yoga for everyone!

-The point of yoga is not to stick your arms behind your head.
+The point is not to stick your arms behind your head.
 Instead, its main purpose is to reconnect you to the deepest part of you – to find out who you are and then carry that out into the world.
 In fact, it is awe-inspiring physical exercise and of course yes, it is going to help you lose weight, remove stress, get stronger, and feel great.
-Apart from health benefits, yoga helps you find peace, get still, discover who you are, why you are in the world, and what you want out of life.
+Apart from health benefits, it helps you find peace, get still, discover who you are, why you are in the world, and what you want out of life.
 And on the off chance if you bring that peace, confidence, and stillness from your practice into the rest of your life, trust me, life is going to change in surprising ways.
 Yes, yoga for everybody!

 Here are some easy Asanas poses that can do anyone.
 These are good ones to learn if you are going to build a regular practice.
 These poses are a complete yoga workout.
-We recommend you to move slowly through each pose.
-Take a short break after any pose you find difficult, especially if you are short of breath and do again when your breathing returns to normal.
+We recommend you move slowly through each pose.
+Take a short break after any pose you find difficult, especially if you are short of breath, and do it again when your breathing returns to normal.

 Yoga For Everyone: Yoga Poses for Beginners

 This soothing pose is a good default pause position.
 Do a child’s pose to take a rest and refocus before continuing to your next pose.
 It gently stretches your knees, lower back, ankles, thighs, as well as relax your shoulders, spine, and neck.

 Do it: When you are looking to get a nice gentle stretch through your neck and spine.